Global Construction Summit 2023

 The Global Construction Summit, the key annual event for built environment professionals seeking to understand the latest trends, learn best practice and uncover innovations from across the world, will take place on 21-23 February 2023.

 Brought to you by the Chartered Institute of Building and Global Construction Review, the Summit will feature high-quality speakers drawn from across the global built environment sector.
 The speakers will address the common issues that the sector’s professionals face no matter where they are, including environmental sustainability, safety and digital construction.

-The Summit comprised webinars, all of which include presentations from industry leaders, panel discussions and Q&As.
+The Summit comprises webinars, all of which include presentations from industry leaders, panel discussions and Q&As.
 The Summit webinars are free to watch and each one qualifies for an hour’s CPD credits.

 Hear the first-hand experience of construction business leaders pioneering efforts to open their organisations to all, including:

 - structural change to make room for under-represented groups;

 - cultural change to prepare a welcoming workforce; and

 - Alison Mirams, CEO, Roberts Co; a respected contractor in Sydney, Roberts Co is breaking the mould in giving staff weekends off in an industry traditionally wedded to a six-day week, which makes it unviable as a career choice for many women.